 Alex gives his take on the media’s response to Theresa May’s dancing.

 If there’s anything we can assume about Theresa May’s future based on the past couple of weeks, it’s that she’ll never be a Strictly Come Dancing champion.
 Those awkward jives that she showed when dancing with children in her trips to South Africa, Nigeria and Kenya were so questionable (and frankly hilarious) that they became an internet hit.
-But among the laughing at our Prime Minister’s expense and the sharing of memes, there’s a PR lesson we can take from Mrs May donning her dancing shoes.
+But amongst all of the memes and the laughter at the expense of the Prime Minister’s moves, there’s a PR lesson that we can learn from Mrs May donning her dancing shoes.

 How many of us can state the reason why the Prime Minister paid a visit to Africa?
 After doing some Googling, I see that she was meeting with the presidents of three African countries in a bid to build trade ties with growing African economies.
 But that’s not what the headlines are saying – they’re focusing on her dancing.
 I wonder if the headlines would have related to the trade ties if she didn’t show her moves?
 True, all she was doing was building relationships which just standing there might not have achieved.
 But perhaps if she didn’t dance the media would be more likely to portray her as the leader striving for the UK to get good trade deals as the Brexit deadline looms.